Frederick Lewis Allen wrote the definitive book on the 1920s called Only Yesterday: An Informal History of the 1920s.

 The 1920s ushered in the automobile, the airplane, the radio, the assembly line, the refrigerator, electric razor, washing machine, jukebox, television and more.

-There was a massive stock market boom and explosion of spending by consumers the likes of which was unrivaled at the time.
+There was a massive stock market boom and explosion of spending by consumers the likes of which were unrivaled at the time.
 After the immense pressure of the Great War, many people simply wanted to have fun and spend money.

 I’m not trying to say our current situation is as bad as things were in the 1910s.
 What happened during that time frame is unthinkable compared to our current predicament.